 Minister of Music

-Since 2001 I have enjoyed the opportunity of equipping Pullen to provide an expansive church music ministry that engages all age groups in meaningful experiences through congregational, choral, and instrumental music.
+Since 2001 I have enjoyed the opportunity of equipping Pullen to provide an expansive church music ministry that welcomes and engages all in the communal experiences of congregational, choral, and instrumental music.

 At an early age I discovered an interest in and developed a focus for work in music ministry.
 The Baptist congregations of my childhood in Tulsa, Oklahoma, nurtured that interest and led to my attending the Warren M. Angell College of Fine Arts at Oklahoma Baptist University.
 After the happy surprise of winning the high school division of a composition contest sponsored by Oklahoma Baptists, I decided to study music theory and composition at OBU and apply the skills of composition to my ministry in the church.

 My wife, Cindy, and I met in the church music school of the Southern Baptist Theological Seminary, Louisville, Kentucky, where we both received the Master of Church Music degree in 1989.
-After graduation and our wedding in the seminary chapel, we left Louisville to serve together in music ministry at the First Baptist Churches of Walterboro, and later, Greenwood, South Carolina.
+After graduation and our wedding in the seminary chapel, we moved to South Carolina where we served in music ministry at the First Baptist Churches of Walterboro, and later, Greenwood.
 Our two children, Ryan and Kelly, complete our family and bring us much joy.